InstitutionalGrammar/IG-2.0-Resources/README.md

 The conceptual discussion of the Institutional Grammar 2.0 is provided in the following article (preferred reference):

-Frantz, C. K. and Siddiki, S. N. (2021): Institutional Grammar 2.0: A Specification for Encoding and Analyzing Institutional Design, *Public Administration*, in press.
+Frantz, C. K. and Siddiki, S. (2021): Institutional Grammar 2.0: A Specification for Encoding and Analyzing Institutional Design, *Public Administration*, 2021; 1-26. https://doi.org/10.1111/padm.12719

 In addition, please consider the IG 2.0 Codebook for further specification details and instructions for operational coding according to the IG 2.0: